caltechlibrary/newt/model_explained.md

 	1: Model Id: garden
 	2: Descriptions: This is a model of my garden
-	3: Elements: oid
+	3: Elements: identifier

 Menu: model [d]escription, [e]lements, [q]uit (making changes)
 ~~~

 When a model is added one element is created as an example.
-That element is called "oid" which stands for object identifier.
+That element is called "identifier" which stands for object identifier.
 To manage objects we a specific unique key to access them.
 That is what an object identifier provides.
 At the SQL level this is analogous to a primary key.

 Elements are the specific data held and managed by your model.
 You can think of them as the columns in a spreadsheet.
 We many have lots of objects just as you can have lots of rows in a spreadsheet.

 Let's modify our element list.
-The first thing we'll do is get rid of "oid" and create a new primary key called "garden_id".
+The first thing we'll do is get rid of "identifier" and create a new primary key called "garden_id".

 Type the letter "e" and press enter.